 Francis was certified in October 2004, by Bill Donavan, a Scuba School International Instructor Trainer, at Donovan's Hobby and Scuba Center in Sioux Falls, South Dakota.
 Francis has logged well over 425 dives and is certified in open water, dry suit diving, nitrox gas, stress and rescue, closed water ice diving, fast water training, and will soon have his Dive Control Specialist Certification.
 For a number of years, Francis has been an active member of the Emergency Management Dive Team, formerly known as the Minnehaha County Civil Defense.
 Francis was interviewed and accepted to the dive team on October 11, 2007.
 Each year, Francis is involved in setting up rescue training scenario's for the Emergency Management Dive Team and the Sioux Falls Fire Rescue.
 These drills are held as a joint training session for the Emergency Management System Teams in Minnehaha County, so each team can utilize their resources to the best of their ability in an emergency situation.

 with great response time.
 We have TRAA Nationally Certified ow truck operators on staff.
-Eastgate Towing
+Eastgate Towing has

 served the Sioux Falls, SD area for more than 40 years.
-Roy and Lea McElroy owned and operated Eastgate for
+Roy and Lea McElroy owned and operated Eastgate for over

 25 years before their retirement in 1999.